leighghunt/howtonode.org/articles/really-simple-file-uploads.markdown

 The *form.action* will point to a route that handles the file upload.
 More below.

 ## Accessing the uploaded file
-If you're using recents versions of Node and Express, file uploads are a piece of cake.
+If you're using recent versions of Node and Express, file uploads are a piece of cake.
 And I'll back this claim but before we go any further make sure you're familiar with [routes, requests and responses in Express](http://expressjs.com/guide.html).

 Okay, now let's justify the "piece of cake" claim.
 In our file upload route, the *req* parameter has *req.files*